 While it may be difficult to exactly define ‘niceness’, psychologists rely on the personality traits that we associate with it, like kindness, politeness, empathy, and thoughtfulness, etc. Researchers also point out that the major personality traits associated with ‘agreeableness’ such as kindness, compassion and politeness are also the aspects that we often consider as ‘being nice’.

-Indulging in acts of kindness results in release of happiness hormones such as oxytocin, which can improve heart health, regulate blood pressure and foster a greater sense of inclusion, according to researcher James Doty, M.D. at Stanford University.
+In fact, showing kindness to others results in the release of happiness hormones such as oxytocin, which can improve heart health, regulate blood pressure, and foster a greater sense of inclusion, according to researcher James Doty, M.D. at Stanford University.

 Being nice by way of kindness may also alleviate stress and offer faster relief from pain, as research indicates.
 Furthermore, niceness can also lower anxiety and boost relationship satisfaction for socially anxious individuals.

 Indeed, being nice may not always be the easier choice.
-However, with mindfulness and dedicated practice, it’s possible to learn how to be a friendlier person.
-Here are some simple ideas that can help us incorporate niceness into our daily life.
+However, with mindfulness and dedicated practice, it’s possible to learn how to be a friendlier person and show more kindness to others.
+Here are nine simple ideas that can help us incorporate kindness into our daily life, helping us to become a nicer person.

 Learning how to be a nicer person may not be the easiest feat, but experts agree that casting judgements aside and learning to transcend our perceived differences through bridging can help us respect other people’s perspectives and acknowledge their viewpoints in a better light.